ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 spec.containers[].resources.limits.memory
 ```

-You can read more more compute resources [here](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).
+You can read more on compute resources [here](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).

 ### Apply 12 factor principles to your app